 If you worked in any of these countries, you could be due a Tax Refund

-Why do I have to pay this when I don’t get the health benefits associated? you might ask.
+Why do I have to pay this when I don’t get the health benefits associated?
 The answer to this question is that you don’t have to pay it – well you do, as it forms part of the tax rates as mentioned above, but you can file for an exemption at the end of the financial year, or when leaving Australia permanently.
-Where applicable (we will explain the qualifying factors below) the Medicare charges will be reimbursed to you as part of your income tax refund.
-Bonus!

 Do I Qualify?

-Before we explain what is involved in the exemption process, lets look at the qualifying factors here – in order to be entitled to file for a Medicare levy exemption there are two key criteria:
+Before we explain what is involved in the exemption process, let's look at the qualifying factors here – in order to be entitled to file for a Medicare levy exemption there are two key criteria:

-• You must have earned in excess of $20, 542 in the financial year (as per the year end 30th June 2014)
+• You must have earned in excess of $26,000 in the financial year (2024)

 • You must be on a temporary visa in Australia, such as a 417 Working Holiday, 457 Sponsorship or a Student Visa

-Once you meet the above requirements and are from a non-Commonwealth country that does not avail of the Medicare benefits, you can request an exemption certificate!
 It is easier to list the countries that can’t apply for the exemption certificate, than those that can – the following are all countries that can't avail of the benefits of the Medicare Scheme.
-If you reside in one of these, this application will not apply to you unfortunately:
+If you reside in one of these, this application will NOT apply to you unfortunately:

 UK, Northern Ireland, Italy, Malta, Sweden, Netherlands, Finland, Norway, Belgium, Slovenia

-The average tax refund Down Under is AU$2600
+Our average Australian tax refund is AU$2600

 GET YOURS TODAY

 Like all good processes, there is some paperwork to be filled.
 Starting with the Medicare Levy Exemption application form which can be downloaded from the Medicare website.
-This is pretty straight forward to fill in, but the supporting documents is where things get interesting so we have listed all this below:
+This is pretty straightforward to fill in, but the supporting documents is where things get interesting so we have listed all this below:

 • Copies of Passport: this application requires that you send CERTIFIED copies of the bio data page of your passport, and ALL entry and exit stamp pages.